Manifolds with nonnegative curvature operator of the second kind: Dimension Three

-(2). $M$ has nonnegative Ricci curvature by Proposition \ref{prop 3d}.
+(2).
+By part (2) of Proposition \ref{prop 3d}, $M$ has nonnegative Ricci curvature.
 If $M$ is not flat, then it must be locally irreducible.
-Otherwise, the universal cover of $M$ splits as $N^2\times \R$, whose Ricci curvature has an eigenvalue zero everywhere.
-Since $N^2 \times \R$ also has three-nonnegative curvature operator of the second kind, it must be flat by Proposition \ref{prop 3d}.
-The conclusion follows from the classification of locally irreducible three-manifolds with nonnegative Ricci curvature (see \cite{hamilton86}). \end{proof}
+Otherwise, the universal cover of $M$ splits as $N^2\times \R$, whose Ricci curvature has a zero eigenvalue everywhere.
+Since $N^2 \times \R$ also has three-nonnegative curvature operator of the second kind, it must be flat by part (2) of Proposition \ref{prop 3d}.
+The desired conclusion then follows from Hamilton's classification of closed locally irreducible three-manifolds with nonnegative Ricci curvature \cite{hamilton86}. \end{proof}